 Of course the dates and cashew butter also help to thicken up the pumpkin pie filling, but the coconut oil is definitely the saving grace when it comes to keeping the crust together.

-- Place dish back in the fridge for at least 4-6 hours, but overnight is best.
+To prep these bars in advance, simply make the bars as directed below and place the dish back in the fridge for at least 4-6 hours, but overnight is best.
 This will give the mixture time to thicken and set up.
 Once set, remove from the fridge, cut the bars and serve.
-Top each bar with a dollop of coconut whipped cream for serving if you wish.

 Ready to serve?
 Remove the dish from the fridge and cut into 12 even squares.
 The bars are fabulous on their own, but feel free to spruce them up with a dollop of store-bought or homemade coconut whipped cream.